 Students will receive points when their answer is partly correct.
 For example, if the total number of points they can receive for a question is 2 and their answer is 50% correct, they will still receive 1 point.
 Without this option, they can only receive 0 or the maximum number of points.

-Add a grading scheme to an open question for a written assignment, follow the steps below.
+To add a grading scheme to an open question for a written assignment, follow the steps below.

 - Click Grading scheme in the menu at the top.